Skip to content

 ts

-getUser(username: string): Promise<UserCredentials & T>
+getUser(id: string): Promise<UserCredentials & T> // throws NOT_FOUND

 login